Automate your infrastructure to build, deploy, manage, and secure applications in modern cloud, hybrid, and on-premises environments.

 If you have interesting examples, I would like to encourage you to share them with the community.
 Happy extending and coding!

-Peter Filipov (Pepi) is a Product Manager focused on expanding Sitefinity ecosystem.
-His prior experience as a Developer Advocate and Manager of Engineering helps him to understand the customers’ and market needs of Sitefinity.
-He also is passionate about being active and healthy 24/7 😊.
+Peter Filipov (Pepi) is a Product Builder focused on building the future of Sitefinity, relying on the newest technologies such as .NET 6 (and up), React and Angular.
+His previous experience as a Developer Advocate and Manager of Engineering helps him to understand the customers’ and market needs of Sitefinity.
+He also is passionate about being active and healthy.

 Let our experts teach you how to use Sitefinity's best-in-class features to deliver compelling digital experiences.